John-Rood/VectorVault/README.md

 </p>
 <br>

-In the following code, we will add all the customer conversations that a support team has ever had to a vault.
-(Assumes you have all the past conversations downloaded to a single text file).
-Then we we will take cusotmer requests, search the database for similar questions and answers.
-After that, we will instruct ChatGPT to use the previous answers the support team has given to answer this new question.
+In the following code, we will add all of a company's past support conversations to a vault.
+(The conversations are stored in a .txt file).
+As new people message in, we will search the vault for similar questions and answers.
+We take the past answers returned from the vault and instruct ChatGPT to use those previous answers to answer this new question.
 (NOTE: This will also work based on a customer FAQ, or customer support response templates).

 <br>